Gov. Cuomo resigns amid sexual harassment allegations

 Kim was among several officials who called for an investigation into the Cuomo administration’s alleged coverup of COVID-19 nursing home fatalities during the pandemic.

-The governor’s resignation came about one year after his daily televised coronavirus briefings won him local and national adoration for his handling of the pandemic.
+The governor’s resignation came more than a year after his daily televised coronavirus briefings won him local and national adoration for his handling of the pandemic.

 Cuomo, who is the son of former New York Gov. Mario Cuomo, served as governor for just over 10 years, assuming office in January 2011.